Student Accommodation in Sydney

 Sydney Traditional Food

 The culinary crowning jewel of the city, rock oysters is one of the most popular foods in Sydney.
-Oysters taste different according to where they live, and with Sydney’s oysters, they have a distinct deep, rich and lasting sweetness that sets it apart from any other type.
-Its mineral intensity and copper-like finish makes some people enjoy eating it raw, roasted or shallow-fried.
+Oysters taste different according to where they live, and with Sydney’s oysters, they have a distinctly deep, rich and lasting sweetness that sets them apart from any other type.
+Its mineral intensity and copper-like finish make some people enjoy eating it raw, roasted or shallow-fried.
 It pairs very well with bacon and Worcestershire sauce.

 An originally British dish, Aussies took bacon and egg roll to another level, making it their own and turning it into a popular portable breakfast snack.
 Sydney transformed the dish by combining the bacon and egg roll with caramelised onions and fresh tomato laid on an artisan bread roll and filled with grains or seeds.
 They can also be made with smoked bacon and a fried egg on fresh-baked bread.

 Another dish loved by Australians is the delicious potato cake with its crispy outer shell and soft, airy filling.
 They are commonly known as potato scallops in some areas and are thin slices of potato, battered and deep-fried.
 They are often added to complement a tasty fish and chips dish and also go well with smoked salmon, eggs and avocado.